ErickXavier/youtube-spotify-playlist-converter/README.md

 What else to do
 ===============
-Beautify how results are shown
+Beautify how results are shown (not the yucky alert, probably a lightbox)

 Few promotional channels like VEVO give title in <video title, artist> format which we could use to enhance the search

-Show the progress
+Show the progress (progress bar?)